palvarez89/ansible-role-storyboard/README.md

 Some configuration parameters used in `/etc/storyboard/storyboard.conf`.
 See `templates/storyboard.conf.j2` for more information.

+    storyboard_projects: ''
+    storyboard_superusers: ''

+Files to pre-configure StoryBoard with projects and superusers.

     storyboard_server_admin: ''

 Email of the Server Admin for Apache configuration.